nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![AddEventSequenceDiagram](images/EditEventSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** `cmd` in the diagram represents the edit
-event command text entered by user. event represents the event class created and stored within EditEventCommand.
+event command text entered by user; the `setEvent(E1, E2)` method replaces event E1 with event E2 in the event list in the model. `event` represents the event class created and stored within EditEventCommand.
 Additionally, saving of the updated events list has been excluded from this diagram for simplicity.
 </div>